GTazz/tazzap-AI/README.md

-# Canal6-ChatBot
+# tazzap-AI
-ChatBot for Canal6 Tech and support company
+ChatBot with AI for whatsapp